Wednesday, November 16, 2016

 The Twilight Sad Setlist Lakewood Amphitheatre, Atlanta, GA, USA 2016, Nobody Wants to Be Here and Nobody Wants to Leave

-The Cure came on as the sun was still out, which felt a little weird, protecting your eyes and trying to see them as they played. we were in the same spot and had plenty of room to move and Erik and I didn't draw in our usual freaky crowd.
+The Cure came on as the sun was still out, which felt a little weird, protecting your eyes and trying to see them as they played.
+We were in the same spot and had plenty of room to move and Erik and I didn't draw in our usual freaky crowd.
 Tonight's set is a lot darker (a stack more from Disintegration) and not as poppy/fun as last night's.
 But it's The Cure, so you know it's all good.
 It wasn't until Lovesong that it was actually dark and felt like a Cure show.
 Being directly in front (as compared to the side last night) gave a whole new perspective to the entire light and visual show.
 Just Like Heaven got the whole crowd dancing for the first time and sounded just great.

 For me, it all kicked off from the first encore.
 Shake Dog Shake was one I wanted to hear desperately and it didn't disappoint.
 With the flute tied to the Robert Smith's mike stand you knew when he picked it up, Burn was next.
 An underrated song from the Crow soundtrack, I'm glad I got to hear it both nights.
 Then my all time favorite, A Forest, finished it off.
 Not the spine tingling moment I had last night, but such a great song.